 Children need structure and discipline.
 If your child makes a mistake, then there should be consequences from both the school and home.
 This will show the child that both the parent and school are on the same page and that they aren’t going to be allowed to get away with that behavior.
-However, if you don’t have any intent on following through on your end, then don’t promise to take care of it at home as well.
+However, if you don’t have any intent on following through on your end, then do not promise to take care of it at home.
 When you practice this behavior, it sends an underlying message that the child can make a mistake, but in the end there isn’t going to be a punishment.
 Follow through with your threats.

 Tip #5 – Don’t Take Your Child’s Word for the Truth